 First, you’ll want to know more about the basics of dental implants.
 A dental implant is simply a titanium post that we surgically implant into your jawbone to replace the root of a missing tooth.
-These titanium posts support a single tooth, bridge, or implant-supported denture allowing us to customize tooth replacement to fit your specific needs.
+We offer dental implants made from a number of materials, including titanium, gold, other precious metals, ceramics, and polymers.
+We most often provide implant posts crafted from titanium and zirconia.
+These two restoration options have been tested and proven successful.
+Titanium posts support a single tooth, bridge, or implant denture allowing us to customize tooth replacement to fit your specific needs.
 Because they replace every part of the tooth, dental implants have several benefits for your appearance and oral health, including a healthier jawbone and a more pleasing facial shape.

 Now, more than 500,000 people every year choose dental implants to replace their missing teeth because they offer a diversity of benefits that are not possible with any other dental prosthetic, including: